 An introduction to the time value of money and the effects of differing interest rates and periods of payment for both simple and compound interest.
 Time cash flow diagrams are developed and the theory of annuities is presented.

-Below is one offering of TSYH 4720 for the Spring/Summer 2022 term.
+Below is one offering of TSYH 4720 for the Winter 2023 term.

 Start any time

 - 26 weeks

 This is a distance learning course.
 Start any time.
 You have 26 weeks from the date you register to complete this course.

 Course outline TBD — see Learning Outcomes in the interim.

 - Important course information will be sent to you immediately after registering.
 Check your myBCIT email account to access this information.